JoBCB/circulo-meio/Syntax_Process.md

         * expanding_the_void () — > letter spacing

 * json array?
+* eval function is not seucre at the moment;
 * what does it mean to send an URL to the sound system?
 * what if the functions are meaningless; we show error messages? should the system take all the data and try to interpret or ignore it? (each vocabulary has to be prepared to interpret an arbitrary array of data which may be of mixed type);
 * as a reference see [p5js](https://p5js.org/reference/)